-- 1) To provide input into the standards of HSA education and policies which govern the education process. - 2) To appoint representatives to University and College of Health Professions committees and be active participants of these committees in order to have direct input into standards and policies of HSA Program.

-- 3) To foster community involvement and community service activities representative of the HSA Program. - 4) To provide mentoring for students within the HSA Program. - 5) To collaborate and assist in tutoring efforts within the HSA Program. - 6) To promote and encourage recruitment efforts, participation in student activities and educational opportunities for all students. - 7) To work collaboratively with the College of Health Professions and other organizations with similar purposes. - 8) To encourage involvement in legislative activity, which can influence health care, nursing education and practice.
+- 1) To provide input into the standards of HSA education and policies which govern the education process. - 2) To appoint representatives to University and College of Health Professions committees and be active participants of these committees in order to have direct input into standards and policies of the HSA Program. - 3) To foster community involvement and community service activities representative of the HSA Program. - 4) To provide mentoring for students within the HSA Program. - 5) To promote and encourage recruitment efforts, participation in student activities and educational opportunities for all students. - 6) To work collaboratively with the College of Health Professions and other organizations with similar purposes. - 7) To encourage involvement in legislative activity, which can influence health care, nursing education and practice.